Senator Fred Risser (D-Madison)

 Senator Risser is diligent in his support of Madison and Dane County.
 He developed the payment for municipal services program, which reimburses the City of Madison with over $6 million annually in lieu of property taxes.
 Senator Risser has consistently fought for, and won, increased mass transit aids for the Greater Madison Area.
 As a member of the State of Wisconsin Building Commission, Senator Risser helped develop and implement the state building program and has been a leading force to keep the University of Wisconsin and state government based in Madison.

 Senator Risser is currently a member of the following committees: Joint Legislative Council, Building Commission, Senate Committee on Judiciary and Labor, Senate Committee on Education, State and Federal Relations, Senate Committee on Elections and Local Government, and the State Capitol and Executive Residence Board.

 In addition to his service in the Legislature, Senator Risser maintains a full-time law practice.
 He is a member of the State Bar of Wisconsin, the Oregon State Bar and the Dane County Bar Association.
 Senator Risser holds bachelor’s and law degrees from the University of Oregon.

 He is married to Nancy Risser, a retired Spanish teacher.
 He has three children and four grandchildren.
 In his spare time, Senator Risser enjoys biking, hiking, gardening and traveling.

-- Senate Committee on Elections and Local Government
+- Committee on Agriculture, Revenue and Financial Institutions

 - Joint Legislative Council